-2020 COMPENSATION OVERVIEW
+2021 COMPENSATION OVERVIEW

-This Compensation Discussion and Analysis outlines material compensation elements for the following NEOs for the financial year ended December 31, 2020, which includes four executives of TSU and the President of HGL.
+This Compensation Discussion and Analysis outlines material compensation elements for the following NEOs for the financial year ended December 31, 2021, which includes four executives of TSU and the President of AUI.

 Relevant Entity Jared B. Green, President and Chief Executive Officer TSU Mr. Green leads the development and execution of TSU's strategic plan.
 130 Shaun W. Toivanen, EVP and Chief Financial Officer Mr. Toivanen is responsible for the overall financial strategy of TSU.
 This includes responsibility for financial reporting and compliance, corporate finance, treasury, corporate planning, capital market relations, and tax functions at TSU.
 TSU Leigh Ann Shoji-Lee, EVP Utility Operations and President of PNG Ms. Shoji-Lee is responsible for the operational alignment and effectiveness of TSU's utility business units and is also responsible for the strategic leadership and direction of PNG.
-TSU / PNG Autumn Howell, General Counsel and Corporate Secretary Ms. Howell is responsible for the overall legal strategy of TSU.
-This includes responsibility for legal compliance and reporting as well as governance, internal audit and human resources functions at TSU.
-TSU John M. Hawkins, President of HGL HGL Mr. Hawkins is responsible for the strategic leadership and direction of HGL in Nova Scotia.
-HGL
+TSU / PNG Kelly Cantwell, EVP Corporate Strategy and Business Development Ms. Cantwell is responsible for the direction of corporate business development and commitment to the business strategy.
+TSU Graeme Feltham, President of AUI AUI Mr. Feltham is responsible for the strategic leadership and direction of AUI.
+AUI long-term risk-managed value creation strategy.
+The primary elements of the TSU compensation program, which are discussed in further detail in the following sections, include: